linaashaji/Action_Anticipation/README.md

 </h1>

 We simulated a new dataset using CARLA for pedestrian action prediction.
-For more deatils about the dataset, check the following github repository:
+For more details about the dataset, check the following github repository:

 https://github.com/linaashaji/CP2A